What is the Normalizer Transformation in Informatica?

 All source and target connections can be mentioned in $Source_Connection_Value and $Target_Connection_Value.
 You can select the targets or even defined parameters and link those to this property.

-Step 6: In the mapping tab we can configure the source, target, and connections.
+Step 6: In the mapping tab, we can configure the source, target, and connections.
 The source and targets can be configured by clicking on particular sources that need the paths.
 Similarly, the target can also be configured.
-Once all this is configured go to the Workflows menu and then select Validate option to validate the workflow.
+Once all this is configured, go to the Workflows menu and select the Validate option to validate the workflow.

 Step 7: Once the workflow is ready with the session task, then the Start Workflow option will be opened, and the Workflow monitor will be opened where the workflow can be monitored.
 All rows that are fetched and session logs will be displayed in the Workflow Monitor.
-If the mapping is successful then the status of this mapping will be succeeded and all rows will be displayed.
+If the mapping is successful, then this mapping’s status will be succeeded, and all rows will be displayed.

 The Normalizer transformation is usually used to normalize the denormalized data.
 It can convert column-wise data to row-wise data.
-It hence works in a similar way as transpose does.
+It hence works similarly as transpose does.
 In addition to converting rows to columns Normalizer also generated an index for every converted row.
 This is an active and connected transformation that allows the user to read data from different Cobol files.
 Every Cobol source definition will be associated with normalizing transformation.
 A normalizer is also used when a single input record needs to be converted to multiple output records.
-The normalizer transformation can be also used to deal with columns that are occurring multiple times and also multiple records.
+The normalizer transformation can also be used to deal with columns occurring multiple times and multiple records.
 These can be created by using redefines which are explained above.

 This is a guide to Normalizer Transformation in Informatica.
-Here we discuss how to create normalizer transformation in Informatica along with steps to creating a workflow for normalizer transformation in Informatica.
+Here we discuss how to create normalizer transformation in Informatica and steps to creating a workflow for normalizer transformation in Informatica.
 You may also look at the following articles to learn more –